-Configure mypy using the mypy.ini configuration file in the project directory.
+mypy is configured in the pyproject.toml file, using the tool.mypy table.
 For details about supported configuration options, see the official reference.

 The Hypermodern Python Cookiecutter enables several configuration options which are off by default.
-The following options are enabled for strictness:
+The following options are enabled for strictness and enhanced output: